 |New Obligations for Students, Schools, and Employers||6 Month validation reports, annual evaluations, and submission of a new I-983 in case of material changes to the original I-983 are now required.
 Employers must agree to Department of Homeland Security site visits, as well as provide attestations to wages and working conditions|

 Volunteer/unpaid positions and self-employment are NOT allowed.
 STEM-eligible employers must have e-Verify & EIN numbers and the student must have a "bona fide employer-employee relationship".

-If a student uses a temporary or staffing agency to place them in a training opportunity, the agency cannot complete and sign the Form I-983, "Training Plan for STEM OPT Students."
+According to prior guidance from the Student and Exchange Visitor Program If a student uses a temporary or staffing agency to place them in a training opportunity, the agency cannot complete and sign the Form I-983, "Training Plan for STEM OPT Students."
 Only the E-verified employer that provides the actual training relevant to the student's qualifying STEM degree is authorized to sign and complete the Form I-983.
-If a student uses a temporary agency that places them in short-term training opportunities with several different employers, the student will need to complete a new Form I-983 for every new training opportunity with each employer.

 |Increased Unemployment||Students with 24-Month STEM Extensions may have up to 150 days of unemployment during the total OPT period including initial 12-Month and 24-Month STEM OPT period|

 Please see our OPT Reporting page for more information regarding your obligations during the STEM Extension.
 This includes updating your personal or employment information, as well as how to comply with with special STEM 6-Month validation and Annual Evaluation requirements.